from The Weatherstaff PlantingPlanner – intelligent garden design software

 Russian sage is a bushy, deciduous shrub, grown for its upright spikes of lavender-blue flowers and deeply-cut, aromatic foliage.
 Perovskia is a tough plant and, once established, does not need regular feeding and watering.

-Perovskia atriplicifolia ‘Blue Spire’ grows to 1.2m.
-Perovskia longin is a little shorter but more upright in form.
+Salvia ‘Blue Spire, formerly Perovskia atriplicifolia ‘Blue Spire’, grows to 1.2m.
+Salvia ‘Longin’, formerly Perovskia longin, is a little shorter but more upright in form.
 For a smaller plant, try ‘Little Spire’, which reaches only 60cm.

 Click here for the Weatherstaff Fact file on Perovskia.